 Montreal man sentenced to 18 years for buying African girl to use as sex slave

-A Montreal man convicted of buying an eight-year-old girl in Africa and bringing her back to Canada as a sex slave for three years has just been sentenced to a record 18 years in prison.
+A Montreal man convicted of buying an eight-year-old girl in Africa and bringing her back to Canada to serve as a sex slave for three years was sentenced to a record 18 years in prison on Wednesday.

-Judge Pierre Labelle handed down the sentence to Sylvain Villemaire at the Montreal courthouse Wednesday morning.
+Judge Pierre Labelle handed down the sentence to Sylvain Villemaire at the Montreal courthouse.
 Villemaire, 60, is a former psychoeducator who specialized in helping at-risk youth.

-After purchasing the girl at the age of eight and bringing her to Montreal, he kept her as a sex slave for three years.
+The man travelled to Africa in 2015, where the girl’s mother agreed to send her daughter to Canada with him in exchange for money to pay for housing and drinking water.
+He told the girl he would give her a better life and look after her.

+Instead, he kept the child as a sex slave for three years where she endured egregious abuse, sometimes at the hands of others, and sometimes after she was forcibly intoxicated.
+Villemaire had 8,000 images of child pornography in his possession and showed the graphic images to the girl in an attempt to normalize the abuse and ‘groom’ her.

 - sexual exploitation of a minor (10 years)